10 branded sneakers for men who prefer designer shoes for their collection

 For that matter, iterating that the world of sneakers is largely dominated by brands and their coveted drops won’t be incorrect.
 If you’ve ever waited with bated breath for a drop, entered into online raffles to get your hands on that limited edition shoe or lined up with numerous other people outside a store for a launch, you know what it means to be a sneakerhead.

 Planning to add a branded sneaker to your collection?
 Here are some of the best kicks for you to choose from.
-From the iconic Nike Air Max 97 (Buy it for SGD 265 on Nike) to the reimagined versions like New Balance 57/40 (Buy it for SGD 170 on Farfetch) and the FILA Grant Hill 2 Basketball Shoes (Buy it for SGD 185 on Nordstrom), we’ve got you covered.
+From the iconic Nike Air Max 97 (Buy it for HKD 1,299 on Nike) to the reimagined versions like New Balance 57/40 (Buy it for HKD 930 on Nordstrom) and the FILA Grant Hill 2 Basketball Shoes (Buy it for HKD 1016 on Nordstrom), we’ve got you covered.

 Check out the best branded sneakers for men to add to your wishlist